 Speak with your vet to see which of the following preventative treatments he or she recommends for your pup’s pearly whites.

-Brush Up.
 Most people brush twice daily without ever brushing their dog’s teeth.
 Brush your pup’s teeth at least weekly to keep them clean.
 (Yes – you, your dog, a toothbrush.)
 Look for brushes designed for dogs, including those that fit on your fingertip that be accepted more readily, and don’t forget toothpaste for dogs.
-It’s unsafe to share your Crest since dogs do not spit out the paste, and chicken and beef flavored paste will make brushing much more appealing to your dog anyway.
+It’s unsafe to share your Crest since dogs do not spit out the paste, and chicken and beef-flavored paste will make brushing much more appealing to your dog anyway.
 Be sure to press the paste down into the bristles, so your dog doesn’t simply lick it off the brush.

 Introduce brushing to your dog by massaging your dog’s gums with your finger; next do the same with pet toothpaste on your finger.
-When your dog accepts or even begins to look forward to this routine, introduce a toothbrush to his teeth, starting with short intervals and working up to about 30 seconds a side.
+When your dog accepts or even begins to look forward to this routine, introduce a toothbrush to his teeth, starting with short intervals and working up to about 30 seconds per side.
 Offer plenty of praise afterward and make it part of your dog’s daily or weekly routine.

 See step-by-step instructions on how to teach a dog or cat to accept a daily tooth brushing in this video from the American Veterinary Medical Association (AVMA).